 All yachts are boats, but not all boats are yachts.
 Even so, call a yacht a boat and the owner might get upset with you.
 Wait, what?

 Even though a yacht is technically a boat, it’s not considered to be as classy.
-So the owner might not be too happy if you call his precious vessel a boat.
+So the owner might not be too happy if you call his pride and joy merely a ‘boat’.

 Okay, so what is the difference between a boat and yacht?
-Let’s try to clear up this mess and settle the yacht vs. boat debate in your mind once and for all.
+Let’s try to clear this up and settle the yacht vs. boat debate in your mind once and for all.
 You never know when you might need to use the right terminology.

 Yacht Vs. Boat

 In general, ‘boat’ is a more generic term than ‘yacht’.
 Most people will often refer to anything from small fishing boats to large cargo ships as a boat.
 However, there are clearly some differences.